safe-global/safe-docs/pages/sdk/protocol-kit/reference/migrating-to-v4.md

 We have removed the concept of adapters from the `protocol-kit` to simplify the library.
 Instead of using specific library adapters, we will now use an internal `SafeProvider` object to interact with the Safe.
 This `SafeProvider` will be created using a `provider` and a `signer`.

-So, the `EthersAdapter` and `Web3Adapter` classes are no longer available. `EthersAdapterConfig` and `Web3AdapterConfig` are also removed.
+The `EthersAdapter` and `Web3Adapter` classes are no longer available.
+Similarly, `EthersAdapterConfig` and `Web3AdapterConfig` have been removed.

 ```js
 // old